 After you’ve been arrested and convicted, your penalties moving forward may include probation.
 Probation is when an offender is allowed to return to their community under supervision of their parole officer and certain regulations.
 It’s meant to rehabilitate a person as they’re immersed in community rehabilitation.

 Whether or not you’ll receive the opportunity for probation can depend on the context of your case, such as your age, the situation, and other factors.
 However, probation is a privilege–in some cases, probation is awarded to previously incarcerated individuals who displayed good behavior and thus earned a split sentence.

-Probation allows you to maintain a modicum of freedom, as long as you obey the restrictions you’re under.
+Probation allows you to maintain limited freedom, as long as you obey the restrictions you’re under.
 If you’ve knowingly or unknowingly violated a probation regulation, you need to contact an attorney immediately.

 Types of Probation

 If you’ve been sentenced to a period of probation, you may be under one of these following types of probation:

 - Regular Probation: obey certain conditions, regular contact with probation officers